clayton-knapp/plant-list/README.md

 ## HTML SETUP

 ### Home page/list page
-- Div to hold list of plants
+- Div to hold list of things
-    - each plant should be a link to its detail page (anchor tag) (in render function wrap it in `<a>` tag and set href to have id query string in the URL)
+    - each thing should be a link to its detail page (anchor tag) (in render function wrap it in `<a>` tag and set href to have id query string in the URL)

 ## EVENTS - Home
 - on load
-    - gets plants from the database
+    - gets things from the database
-        - use async and await - to call a function that calls the server and returns the array of plants
+        - use async and await - to call a function that calls the server and returns the array of things
-    - displays those plants (loop, render, append)
+    - displays those things (loop, render, append)
         - for loop
-        - call render function that returns DOM node of each plant
+        - call render function that returns DOM node of each thing
         - append to list container

 ### Detail page
-- Div to hold specific plant details
+- Div to hold specific thing details

 ## EVENTS - details page
 - on load
-    - figures out which plant object to fetch based on URL query string
+    - figures out which thing object to fetch based on URL query string
-    - fetch the specific plant object from the database\
+    - fetch the specific thing object from the database\
-    - display this single plant info
+    - display this single thing info
-        - call render function to return DOM node of all plants details
+        - call render function to return DOM node of all things details
         - append DOM node to details container

 ## FUNCTIONS

-### fetchPlantsArray()
+### fetchThingArray()
   - in seperate fetch-utils js
   - remember: have supabase URL + Key with: const client = supabase.createClient(URL, Key)
   - remember: add supabase CDN script tag to head of HTML file
-  - remember: export async function fetchPlants()
+  - remember: export async function fetchThings()
   - remember: await keyword
   - const returnedStuff = await client
     - .from('name of table')